The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Abstract

 \section{Abstract}

-We present a general approach to justify the random phase approximation for the homogeneous Fermi gas in three-dimensions in the mean-field scaling regime.
+We present a general approach to justify the random phase approximation for the homogeneous Fermi gas in three dimensions in the mean-field scaling regime.
 We consider a system of $N$ fermions on a torus, interacting via a two-body repulsive potential proportional to $N^{-\frac{1}{3}}$.
-In the limit $N\rightarrow\infty$, we derive the exact leading order of the correlation energy and the elementary excitations of the system, which are consistent with the prediction of Gell-Mann and Brueckner in 1957.
+In the limit $N\rightarrow\infty$, we derive the exact leading order of the correlation energy and the bosonic elementary excitations of the system, which are consistent with the prediction of the random phase approximation in the physics literature.

 {}